 - The student must maintain good academic standing.
 No academic probation as defined in the Student-Parent Handbook under Academic Policies will be allowed. - The student must maintain a good conduct record.
-Suspensions serious in nature, conduct that invokes a behavioral contract from the Dean of Students and/or Principal, and conduct letters may forfeit aid at the discretion of the Financial Aid committee. - The student must behave in a manner on and off campus that is consistent with the Christian principles and philosophy of SFHS.
+Suspensions serious in nature and conduct letters may forfeit aid at the discretion of the Financial Aid committee.

+• The student must behave in a manner on and off campus that is consistent with the Christian principles and philosophy of SFHS.